Mahum123/Verifi-ECC/README.md

 ## Prerequisite

-Before staring, make sure ACL2 theorem prover is installed and running on your system.
+Before starting, make sure ACL2 theorem prover is installed and running on your system.
 The instructions for ACL2 installation can be found [here](http://www.cs.utexas.edu/users/moore/acl2/v8-0/HTML/installation/installation.html).

 ## Citing the Work